Nurses ratify new contract, end nearly 10-month strike

 WORCESTER, Mass.
-(AP) — The longest nurses strike in Massachusetts history came to end Monday when unionized nurses at St. Vincent Hospital in Worcester voted to ratify a new four-year deal with management.
+(AP) — The longest nurses strike in Massachusetts history came to an end Monday when unionized nurses at St. Vincent Hospital in Worcester voted to ratify a new four-year deal with management.

 The agreement was overwhelmingly approved 487 to 9 in favor of ratification, according to the Massachusetts Nurses Association union.

-The 301-day strike was the longest in the nation in the past 15 years, the nurses union said.
+The 301-day strike was the longest in the nation in the past 15 years, the union said.

-“This is an enormous victory for our patients and our members, and it is a testament to the grit and determination of every nurse who walked that line, day in and day out,” said Marlena Pellegrino said in a statement from the union.
+“This is an enormous victory for our patients and our members, and it is a testament to the grit and determination of every nurse who walked that line, day in and day out,” Pellegrino said in a statement from the union.

 St. Vincent Hospital said in a statement it would “work diligently to heal the wounds of the past year as we integrate striking nurses.”